-- New Jersey statute authorizes the State Board of Education and the Commissioner of Education to establish academic standards. - Regulation adopted by the New Jersey State Board of Education provides that the Commissioner of Education will implement a testing program to measure student progress toward the standards. - That same regulation requires that local boards of education administer the state testing program. - In a February 2015 letter to NJ Education Commissioner David Hespe, the US Department of Education stated that states must assess all students under the Elementary and Secondary Education Act of 1965.
+- New Jersey statute authorizes the State Board of Education and the Commissioner of Education to establish academic standards. - Regulation adopted by the New Jersey State Board of Education provides that the Commissioner of Education will implement a testing program to measure student progress toward the standards. - That same regulation requires that local boards of education administer the state testing program. - In a February 20, 2015 letter to New Jersey Education Commissioner David Hespe, the US Department of Education stated that states must assess all students under the Elementary and Secondary Education Act of 1965. - In a September 9, 2015 memo, Commissioner of Education David Hespe reminded school administrators about the Federal and State requirements regarding statewide assessments.
+The Commissioner reiterated that schools must ensure that the 95 percent student participation requirement is met.
+Failure to meet that standard can impact receipt of federal funds.
+New Jersey's ESEA, now ESSA, flexibility application did not change or remove these test-participation requirements. - In a December 22, 2015 letter to New Jersey's Chief State School Officer (David Hespe, Education Commissioner), the U.S. Department of Education stated that the recent reauthorization of the Elementary and Secondary Education Act of 1965 (ESEA), known as the Every Student Succeeds Act (ESSA), retains the requirement that states must assess all students.
+Each local school district, as a condition of receiving Title I funds, is subject to the legal rule that all students in the tested grades must be assessed.